robfacella/rpiShredder/README.md

 Due to the Rasperry Pi's limited processing power, I have written the script to only do the final pass of shred.
 That being overwriting all bits to zero.

 This script shreds all /dev/sd* devices.
-The Raspberry Pi's main storage is not /dev/sda.
+The Raspberry Pi's main storage (assuming you are booting from an SD Card) is not /dev/sda.
 If you ran this on a desktop you would shred your hard drive, so don't do that.

 I am not responsible for data-loss due to the misuse of this program.